ennukee/priestism_bot/README.md

  * added backpack integration
  * added item discovery in !mmo explore (10% chance)
  * added !mmo backpack to view your backpack

- TODO:
- * finish !mmo explore
- * add !mmo crafting
- * add !mmo delete
- * update current command syntax to the new format supported by 0.10.0 (from the 0.9.1 used now)

 Update 0.4.1 (beta)
 "The Not-Actually-A-MMO-Update Update"